 Relapse prevention begins with the creation of a detailed discharge plan.
-This plan provides clients with the resources they need to make a successful transition out of the Above It All residential facility and into their everyday life.
+This plan provides clients with the resources they need to make a successful transition out of the partner of Above It All residential facility and into their everyday life.
 For some clients, these resources may include outpatient recovery services, partial hospitalization or simply access to an aftercare program.
 Additionally, clients will meet with their therapist to assess what they need in order to get back to their own life.

 Relapse Prevention at Above It All

 Relapse prevention at Above It All continues long after the client settles back into everyday life.
 It is our belief that one of the keys to maintaining sobriety and preventing relapse is receiving ongoing support and encouragement from others who are in recovery.
 As such, it’s important for clients who leave our facility to connect with other individuals who have had similar experiences.
 We also strongly encourage continued involvement in support groups for added accountability.